algorandfoundation/xGov/Proposals/xgov-123.md

 ## Present Proposal

-AlgoDirectory will be launched in Q3 2024 and consist of a web app at algodirectory.app that can view the Directory, create & edit listings as segments of directory.algo via NFD's API, and maintain listings through the Vouching Protocol smart contract.
+AlgoDirectory will be launched in Q3 2024 and consist of a web app at algodirectory.app that can view the Directory, create & edit listings as segments of directory.algo via NFD's API, and maintain listings through a new Vouching Protocol smart contract.

 ## Benefits for the community